holochain/holochain-rust/doc/holochain_101/src/planning_a_happ.md

 ### Hashes
 Hashes ensure the reliability of information by representing any given piece of data with a unique, consistent string of random looking characters.
 This makes changes to data visible because one can see that a hash has changed without needing to inspect the data itself.

-However, it is impossible to get the original data from a hash -- its purpose is to prove that the data to which it corresponds has not been altered.
-The same data consistently gives the same hash, and different data always give a completely different hash.
+However, it is impossible to get the original data from a hash—its purpose is to prove that the data to which it corresponds has not been altered.
+The same data consistently gives the same hash, and different data always gives a completely different hash.

 These features imply that one can use small, portable hashes to verify data.
 One could also use a database containing data and their hashes as a table of contents, indexing (though not reading) data associated with a given hash.

-In the context of Holochain hashes are frequently used to look up content, both in our internal implementations as well as on the DHT.
+In the context of Holochain, hashes are frequently used to look up content, both in our internal implementations as well as on the DHT.
 Therefore we frequently refer to the hash of some item (i.e. an entry on the chain) as its *Address*.
+For more information (FMI), see e.g. [Wikipedia: Cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).

 ### Signatures
 Signatures provide an additional type of data verification, answering the question "who created this data?"
 Signatures look like hashes.
 They are unique, reliable, and like hashes, cannot be used to retrieve the data to which they correspond.
 Signatures also come with a pair of keys.
 One is public, and the other private.

 The private key designates a unique author (or device), and the public key lets anyone verify a signature made by one specific private key.
 This key infrastructure addresses the problem of single points of failure associated with centralized systems by making authors responsible for securing their unique private key.
+For more information, see e.g. [Wikipedia: Digital signature](https://en.wikipedia.org/wiki/Digital_signature).

 ### Encryption
 What if one needs to restrict access in addition to verifying data?
 Two types of encryption are possible. _Symmetric_ encryption has one key for reading and writing data. _Asymmetric_ encryption has two keys, where one creates messages and the other reads them.

 Encryption is a two way process, so the right key enables one to decrypt an encrypted message.
 With this added benefit come the drawbacks of the size of encrypted messages (at least as large as the original data) and broken encryption stripping the author of control of the original data.
+FMI, see e.g. https://en.wikipedia.org/wiki/Encryption.

 ### Key Management
 Once you are using cryptographic functions, either signing or encrypting, managing and securing the keys that unlock these functions, becomes a huge challenge to maintaining the overall system's integrity because there have to be safe ways to generate and store keys and also verify the provenance of the keys being used.
 In Holochain we have designed for a Distributed Public Key Infrastructure (DPKI) in which we leverage the distributed nature of Holochain itself to help manage all the aspects of this challenge.